About Us & Our History

-The Trustees work hard to keep the Halls, their facilities and the surroundings in a good state of repair and decoration.
+The Trustees work hard to keep the Halls, its facilities and surroundings (including the large, adjacent recreational field) in a good state of repair and decoration.
 At the same time, they are always seeking out and applying for grants and awards to undertake improvements.
-Since 2013 they have secured funding to refurbish both sets of toilets (adding facilities both for disabled users and baby changing), much-needed improvements to the external guttering and fascia boards and, most recently, to install a brand new kitchen.
-In addition new curtains have been hung and a programme of internal decorating has commenced.
+Since 2013 they have secured funding to refurbish both sets of toilets (adding facilities both for disabled users and baby changing); create a brand new, fully fitted kitchen; install a sustainable, air-source heating system; restore the original wooden flooring in both halls; replace the curtains; completely redecorate throughout; complete much-needed improvements to the external guttering and fascia boards and, most recently, install new front doors and double glazed windows in the Large Hall.